jordisassoon/PRIAM/README.md

 If you use PRISM in your research, please cite as:

 Sassoon, D., & Sassoon, J. (2025).
-PRISM: A tool for Palaeoclimatic Reconstruction & Interactive Statistical Modelling.
+PRISM: A tool for Palaeoclimatic Reconstruction through Interactive Statistical Modelling.
 GitHub repository: https://github.com/jordisassoon/PyLaeo